 It was weirdly serene and completely-completely different from the mad crowd I had envisioned in my head.
-You know, a typical Saturday, in Lagos, at a Public Place, does not naturally come with serenity, but this one was surprisingly different.
+You know, a typical Saturday, in Lagos, at a Public Place, does not naturally come with serenity, but this one was suprisingly different.

 The dawn of its calmness coupled with our All-access Pass to all the facilities inspired my very first smile.

 It was a beautiful day, it had rained lightly that morning but I like to think that God heard my little prayer of pausing the rain for a few hours; you know, God’s princess, salt-of-the-earth, can’t-get-wet kind of plea.. lol.
 Seriously though, the rain ceased.
 We locked it down in the spirit.